-The student must be registered during the quarter that he or she graduates unless the Registration Waiver Fee option is used.
+The student must be registered during the quarter that they graduate unless the Registration Waiver Fee option is used.
 All appropriate deadlines must be met or the degree will not be conferred.
 The degree will be posted to the UW transcript 3-4 weeks after the end of the quarter in which it is conferred.
 Diplomas are mailed out approximately 3-4 months later.